neilgee/matchheight/readme.txt

 == Description ==

 This plugin adds the matchHeight jQuery plugin which makes the height of all selected elements exactly equal.

+Just add the element selectors in the option settings.